InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 |mpg          |Miles per gallon (fuel efficiency)                 |
 |engineSize   |Engine size in liters                              |

+The data has 10,781 rows and nine variables.
+All the variables are numeric.<br>

 <h4>Why is this type of problem so difficult to solve?</h4>

 <h2>Step 1: Look at the data: box plots, histograms, head of the data, data summaries</h2>